 James Bond is disappointed with his evening meal at an auberge on the south bank of the Loire, as revealed in On Her Majesty’s Secret Service (1963).
 Noticing that the establishment is decorated with faux antiques, he decides that his poularde à la crème is the only genuine antique in the place.
-A poularde is a young castrasted cock or capon, which in France is traditionally available at Christmas.
-To have it on the menu in September, when Bond’s adventure begins, suggests that the bird is an old one, hence Bond’s comment.
-Even now, one would be hard-pressed to find capons on the supermarket shelves, but this recipe, based on the classic cream dishes described by Elizabeth David and others, works equally well with an ordinary chicken, in which case it becomes poulet à la crème.
+A poularde is a fattened young hen.
+In France it is traditionally available at Christmas, and so to have it on the menu in September, when Bond’s adventure begins, suggests that the bird is an old one, hence Bond’s comment.
+Even now, one would be hard-pressed to find poulardes on the supermarket shelves, but this recipe, based on classic cream dishes described by Elizabeth David and others, works equally well with an ordinary chicken, in which case it becomes poulet à la crème.

 - 1 onion, chopped